What we've done and what we're doing

 Support our policy manifesto

-Stay tuned for our upcoming policy manifesto, which will lay out our vision for the next few years - and, if followed, will have a positive impact on the next few decades and turn New Zealand into a global electrification leader.
+Our policy manifesto laid out an achievable and affordable vision for the country and, if followed, it will have a massive impact on the next few decades and turn New Zealand into a global electrification leader.

 Join, support or create local community groups